com-480-data-visualization/com-480-project-story-tellers/README.md

 ## Milestone 2 (Friday 1st May, 5pm)

 **10% of the final grade**
+Please find the full report on Milestone 2.md

 ## Milestone 3 (Thursday 28th May, 5pm)

 **80% of the final grade**

+## Web Skeleton
+You can find the work in progress website skeleton on [threestorytellers.github.io](https://threestorytellers.github.io/)